If you don’t have it, create it. Chalk paint books for decor.

 When I refresh my decor in the house I typically start with vignettes.
 Almost always these vignettes include books as part of my styling tools.
 They add color, height, interest, texture and dimension.
 My favorite neutral colored books are still packed away in a storage unit.
 Insert sad emoji.

 I like stacking books of the same size and color, it is just a personal preference.
 Usually my preferred palettes are navy blue, aqua or creamy neutral tones.
-On my recent thrifting jaunts I purchased some Reader’s Digest hardback books – two for $1.00 each and two for just .10 cents each.
+On my recent thrifting jaunts to the Habitat Restore, I purchased some Reader’s Digest hardback books – two for $1.00 each and two for just .10 cents each.
 Now, I know some of you won’t agree with my method of painting the book covers.
 For me it just seems natural to chalk paint books.

 This is definitely a personal decision.
 The way I view it is these were donated books that were already unwanted and deeply discounted.
 With me the books get a second chance to be cherished in a different way.